 What is Secondary Traumatic Stress?

-Secondary Traumatic Stress is a lasting or even recurring emotional anguish that results when an individual hears about the firsthand experiences of another person or animal’s traumatic experience.
+Secondary Traumatic Stress is a lasting or even recurring emotional anguish that results when an individual learns about the firsthand experiences of another person or animal’s traumatic experience.
 The experience of stress, trauma or an onset of PTSD symptoms can be triggered from:

 - indirect exposure to traumatic material.